Mattachine Society Office

-In 1972, the Mattachine Society New York, the city’s first gay rights group, mostly for men, moved its office downtown to Christopher Street, which had become increasingly popular after the Stonewall Uprising of 1969.
+In July 1972, the Mattachine Society Inc. of New York, one of the city’s most influential early gay rights groups, mostly for men, moved its office downtown to Christopher Street, which had become increasingly popular after the Stonewall uprising of 1969.

 The influence of the organization was already being superseded by the younger and more radical activist LGBT groups formed after Stonewall.
 It filed for bankruptcy in 1976.

-Founded in Los Angeles in 1950, with a New York Chapter in 1955, the Mattachine Society was New York’s first “homophile” (gay and lesbian) rights group.
+Founded in Los Angeles in 1951, with a New York Area Council in 1955, the Mattachine Society Inc. of New York was one of the city’s early and most influential “homophile” (gay and lesbian) rights groups.
 At the time, it was considered radical for campaigning for the rights of gay men and lesbians to simply exist openly in society without fear of arrest or persecution.
-Under the innovative leadership of president Dick Leitsch (who was in that role from 1964 to 1972), Mattachine challenged the State Liquor Authority’s discriminatory ban on serving gay people at the famous Sip-In at Julius’ Bar in 1966.
+Under the innovative leadership of president Dick Leitsch (who was in that role from 1965 to 1970), Mattachine challenged the State Liquor Authority’s discriminatory ban on serving gay people at the famous “Sip-In” at Julius’ in 1966.
 It also worked to stop police entrapment of gay men, and provided legal advice and counsel to arrested men.

 When the organization moved here, however, there was a spirit of optimism from a change in leadership and its relocation downtown to increasingly popular Christopher Street.
-Mattachine’s previous offices were at 1133 Broadway near Madison Square Park (1959-68) and 243 West End Avenue on the Upper West Side (1968-72).
+Mattachine’s previous offices were at 1133 Broadway near Madison Square Park (1958-68) and 243 West End Avenue on the Upper West Side (1968-72).
+The move was enabled by the bequest of $10,500 in the will of merchant seaman Albert Fahner.
 One member in 1972 remarked:

-A number of other groups met here as well: The Eulenspiegel Society; Gay Youth, after the arson fire at the Gay Activists Alliance Firehouse in October 1974, Gay Legal Caucus; and New York State Coalition of Gay Organizations.
+A number of other groups met here as well: The Eulenspiegel Society; Gay Youth, after the arson fire at the Gay Activists Alliance Firehouse in October 1974; Gay Legal Caucus; New York State Coalition of Gay Organizations; Gay Arbitration Panel; Gay Democratic Club of Manhattan; Gay Medics; and Gay People at the New School.
 Mattachine New York filed for bankruptcy in November 1976.

 Bob Zolnerzak, Autobiography; Mattachine – Diary 3013.
 Mattachine Board at 59 Christopher, May 3, 1972, bit.ly/2DAwBHc. [source of pull quote]